The City Council adopted the amended and restated Unified Housing Policy on July 31, 2020.

 - Housing owned and operated by or on behalf of a college or university.

-- If at least 20 percent of the units in the rental housing property are affordable to and occupied by households with an income at or below 60% AMI and meet any of the following qualifications:
+- If at least 20 percent of the units on the site are affordable to and occupied by households with an income at or below 60% AMI and meet any of the following qualifications:

 • the units are subject to a housing assistance payments contract under Section 8 of the United States Housing Act of 1937, as amended;

 • the units are rent-restricted and income-restricted units of a qualified low-income housing project receiving tax credits under section 42(g) of the Internal Revenue Code; or

 • the units are subject to rent and income restrictions under the terms of financial assistance provided to the rental housing property by the federal government or the state of Minnesota, or a local unit of government, as evidenced by a document recorded against the property.